 [C35] - Cycles in adversarial regularized learning

-P. Mertikopoulos, C. Papadimitriou, and G. Piliouras.
+P. Mertikopoulos, C. H. Papadimitriou, and G. Piliouras.
 In SODA '18: Proceedings of the 29th annual ACM-SIAM Symposium on Discrete Algorithms, 2018.

 Abstract